goalTosin/zap-plot/README.md

 - Save your custom levels and share them with friends.
 - Use the bot feature to automatically generate game environments levels.

-**Note**: Only the first 3 levels have been developed
+**Note**: Only the first 3 levels have been developed.

 ## Coming soon
+- Game
-- More levels
+  * More levels
-- Mobile phone support
+  * Mobile phone support
+  * In-game tutorial
-- Laser Limit: Each level should have a limited number of laser shots.
+  * Laser Limit: Each level should have a limited number of laser shots.
+- Level Maker:
-- Built-in bot to generate new levels.
+  * Built-in bot to generate new levels.
-- In-game tutorial
+  * Reflection preview: Instantly preview reflection without having to wait for the lasers after shooting them

 ## Known bugs
 - Errors when repeatedly shooting the lasers fast
-- Level Errors

 ## Contributing
 We welcome contributions from the community!
 If you have ideas for new features, bug fixes, or improvements, feel free to  open an issue or submit a pull request.
-1. Fork the repository.
-1. Create a new branch (git checkout -b feature/your-feature).
-1. Commit your changes (git commit -am 'Add new feature').
-1. Push to the branch (git push origin feature/your-feature).
-1. Open a pull request.
+Check the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Conslusion
 Enjoy playing and creating with the Laser Maze Game!
 If you like the project, don't forget to star this repository ⭐️